 2. Unscrew the plug from the filler hole located in the differential housing or cover (see illustrations).

-3. The level should be at the bottom edge of the filler hole.
+3. The level should be at the lower edge of the filler hole.
 The level in the rear differential filled with synthetic oil should be 12 mm below the edge of the filler hole.
 If necessary, squeeze the bottle or use a pump to add oil until it begins to flow out of the filler hole.
-On some models, there is a label next to the plug that provides information regarding differential fluid.
+On some models, there is a label located next to the plug that provides information regarding the differential fluid.

 4. Install and tighten the plug securely.